microsoft/eEVM/samples/README.md

 # Samples

-These samples some basic examples of apps which uses eEVM.
+These samples show some basic examples of apps which using eEVM.
 They are intended as an introduction; they do not test or document every opcode or feature.
-They do not demonstrate any expensive computations or cross-contract calls.
+In particular they do not demonstrate any expensive computations or cross-contract calls.

 They are compiled by the root CMakeLists.txt, and run from the command line.

 ## hello_world

-This sample creates a contract which returns "Hello world!" as a byte string.
+This sample creates and calls a contract which returns the string "Hello world!".

 #### Details

-- Generate some random Ethereum-compliant addresses.
-Real addresses should be derived from public-private key-pairs or from the contract generation method specified in the Yellow Paper, but here they are essentially arbitrary identifiers so are generated randomly.
+- Generates some random Ethereum-compliant addresses.
+Real addresses should be derived from public-private key-pairs or from the contract generation method specified in the Yellow Paper, but here they are essentially arbitrary identifiers so can be random.
-- Construct contract bytecode.
-Real smart contracts will generally be compiled from some higher-level language (such as Solidity), but this shows it is also possible to write by hand.
+- Constructs contract bytecode.
+Real smart contracts will generally be compiled from some higher-level language (such as [Solidity](https://solidity.readthedocs.io/en/v0.5.0/)), but this shows it is also possible to write by hand.
 When the contract is executed, it stores each byte of the string in EVM memory, then returns the stored memory range.
-- Deploy the contract.
+- Deploys the contract.
 To execute bytecode, it must be deployed to an address in the GlobalState.
-- Execute the bytecode.
-This requires creating a Transaction and a sending address, as all EVM execution is associated with a transaction.
+- Executes the bytecode.
+This requires creating an `evm::Transaction` and a sending address, as all EVM execution is transactional.
-- Check and print the result.
+- Checks and prints the result.
 Execution may throw exceptions or halt unexpectedly, and these should be handled by checking `evm::ExitReason evm::ExecResult::er`.
-If it succeeds, any output (sent by `RETURN` opcodes in the top level code) will be in `evm::ExecResult::output`.
+On success, any output (sent by `RETURN` opcodes in the top level code) will be in `evm::ExecResult::output`.

 #### Expected output